 How registration is calculated

-In Queensland, the vehicle registration fee is currently charged according to the number of cylinders a vehicle has.
-Vehicles are grouped together for this purpose, with the main cylinder groups being 2, 4, 6 and 8 cylinders.
+In Queensland, vehicle registration fees for light motor vehicles are currently charged according to the number of cylinders a vehicle has.
+Cylinders are then grouped together based on similar power-to-weight ratios.
+The main cylinder groups are 1 to 3 (including electric), 4, 5 to 6 and 7 to 8 cylinders.

 Vehicle registration fees are made up of 3 components: